Navigating pregnancy during the COVID-19 pandemic

 Can I safely breastfeed my baby?

 “As far as we know, it is perfectly safe to continue breastfeeding.
 It's the best thing a mother can do for her baby," says Cadée.
-Transmission of active COVID-19 (virus that can cause infection) through breast milk and breastfeeding has not been detected to date.
+Transmission of active COVID-19 (the virus that can cause infection) through breast milk and breastfeeding has not been detected to date.

 If you suspect you may have the COVID-19 virus, it is important to seek medical care early and follow instructions from your health care provider.
 Mothers well enough to breastfeed should take precautions, including wearing a medical mask if available, washing hands before and after contact, and cleaning/disinfecting surfaces.
 If you are too ill to breastfeed, express milk and give it to your child via a clean cup and/or spoon – all while following the same precautions.